feedreader/pluto.admin/README.md

 ## License

-The `pluto` scripts are dedicated to the public domain.
+The `pluto.admin` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.